meholden/duetDisplay/README.md

 So lets hook an arduino up to get the data and command the commands!

 # Arduino stuff
 The arduino is the middle-machine between the Duet and the screen.
 It needs a serial port to talk to the Duet as well as a serial port to talk to the Nextion display.
 I used an Adafruit Feather M0 data logger board for this project as I had one handy.
 The M0 processor is very powerful (compared to an arduino Uno) and has the ability to create extra serial ports.
 You can find the arduino code in this archive, I started with an example of how to configure another serial port and hacked away from there.
+The data from the Duet is JSON formatted and the JSON library parses this nicely.
+The Nextion display has many examples to copy.

-You need to turn off checksums for the PanelDue serial port using the command `M575 P1 S0` at the web interface initialization script.
+You need to turn off checksums for the PanelDue serial port on the Duet board because the arduino does not calculate checksums.
+The command `M575 P1 S0` added initialization script will make this work.
+If you ignore this the arduino will not communicate with the Duet!

 # Display
 I used a Nextion display.
 This is a powerful but complex module, you can create very impressive GUI displays using the Nextion software on your PC, then program the display so it is easy to interface with a microncontroller.
 Since the display is pre-configured, the microcontroller only has to deal with a small amount of data rather than constructing a display from scratch.
 If you are new to these devices I recommend [Andreas Spiess's video #056](https://youtu.be/D-zgtylBKUc).